VChristiaens/special/README.rst

     :target: https://github.com/VChristiaens/special/blob/master/LICENSE

-``special`` is a package for the SPEctral Characterization of directly ImAged Low-mass companions.
-While some tools are specific to the characterisation of low-mass (M, L, T) dwarfs down to giant planets, ``special`` can also be used in a more general way for the characterisation of any object with a measured spectrum, provided an input model grid, regardless of the observational method used to obtain the spectrum (direct imaging or not) and regardless of the format of the spectra (multi-band photometry, low-resolution or medium-resolution spectrum, or a combination thereof).
+``special`` is a Python package for the SPEctral Characterization of directly ImAged Low-mass companions.
+While some tools are specific to the characterisation of low-mass (M, L, T) dwarfs down to giant planets at optical/IR wavelengths, the main routines of ``special`` (MCMC and nested samplers) can also be used in a more general way for the characterisation of any type of object with a measured spectrum, provided a relevant input model grid, regardless of the observational method used to obtain the spectrum (direct imaging or not) and regardless of the format of the spectra (multi-band photometry, low-resolution or medium-resolution spectrum, or a combination thereof).

 This package provides the following tools for the analysis of measured spectra: